 Many people believe that strategy is something that is developed top-down by managers.
 Strategies are often written like horoscopes to make it easier to agree on for all stakeholders.

-When ATAG asked us to help create their new product strategy for induction cookers, first thing we did is ask consumers about their experience (instead of just looking what the competition was doing).
+When ASKO asked us to help create their new product strategy for induction cookers, first thing we did is ask consumers about their experience (instead of just looking what the competition was doing).
 With the insights found we then visualized a wide range of possible solutions.

 This made it much easier for all stakeholders (consumers, marketeers, production engineers etc) to jointly create a product strategy for induction cookers.

 Solutions that were visualized were easily prioritized from ‘low hanging fruit’ or ‘quick wins’ to mid and long term developments (to even dream scenarios).
-The induction cooking accessories that are shown below are just one example of 50+ exciting new product concepts on the product development roadmap that was created together with ATAG.
+The induction cooking accessories that are shown below are just one example of 50+ exciting new product concepts on the product development roadmap that was created together with ASKO.

 By visualizing concepts we help managers, marketeers and engineers to jointly create new strategies.